-Prior to Luminous the only storage backend option was FileStore.
-FileStore is now the legacy approach to storing objects in Ceph.
+FileStore is the legacy approach to storing objects in Ceph.
 It relies on a standard file system, which is normally XFS.
 FileStore is well-tested and widely used in production.
 However it does suffer from many performance deficiencies due to its overall design and reliance on a traditional file system for storing object data.